open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Upgrade Notice ==

+= 0.1.20190612a =
+ * Praise Jesus - This will downsize thumbs to 192x192 pixels

 = 0.1.20190609a =
-Hallelujah - It should work better.
+ * Hallelujah - It should work better.

 = 0.1.20190607a =
-You will see a button on the child's page.
+ * You will see a button on the child's page.
 There are not as many alerts when registering a child.
 More WP admin notices and help.

 = 0.1.20190606b =
-Now we store the url to the avatar image instead of the id because of the cropping mechanism.
+ * Now we store the url to the avatar image instead of the id because of the cropping mechanism.

 = 0.1.20190606a =
-Changing featured image on a child changes that child's media image ID.
+ * Changing featured image on a child changes that child's media image ID.

 = 0.1.20190604a =
-No changes required
+ * No changes required

 = 0.1.20190603 =
-First wordpress.com version, no upgrade path.
+ * First wordpress.com version, no upgrade path.

 == Arbitrary section ==